A person standing next to a green wall.

 • Net operating loss: The business incurred a financial loss for that period.

-• Business expenses: When expenses are recognized in one accounting method but not the other.
+• Business expenses: When one accounting method recognizes certain expenses but the other doesn’t.

-• Bad debt: Before an unpaid debt is written off as uncollectible, it’s reported as revenue.
-When the unpaid receivable is finally recognized, that bad debt becomes a deferred tax asset.
+• Bad debt: Before an unpaid debt is written off as uncollectible, it's reported as revenue.
+For tax purposes, companies write off bad debt only as debt becomes uncollectible, but for financial accounting, companies are allowed to estimate their future bad debt write-offs.
+The timing difference can create a deferred tax asset or a deferred tax liability.

 What is a deferred tax liability?

-deferred tax liability (DTL) is a tax payment that a company has listed on its balance sheet, but does not have to be paid until a future tax filing.
+A deferred tax liability (DTL) is a tax payment that a company has listed on its balance sheet but does not have to pay until a future tax filing.
 A payroll tax holiday is a type of deferred tax liability that allows businesses to put off paying their payroll taxes until a later date.
-The tax holiday represents a financial benefit to the company today, but a liability to the company down the road.
+The tax holiday represents a financial benefit to the company today but a liability to the company down the road.

 Certain tax incentives will create a deferred tax liability journal entry, giving the business some temporary tax relief, but will be collected later.
 Depreciation expenses—like the annual devaluation of a fleet of company vehicles—can generate deferred tax liabilities.